2018, Vol. 3 Issue 2, Part A

 How to cite this article:

-K Boopathirajan and Dr. D Jim Reeves Silent Night.
+K Boopathirajan, Dr. D Jim Reeves Silent Night.
 Effect of drop jump training on biomotor variables among football players.
-International Journal of Yogic, Human Movement and Sports Sciences.
-2018; 3(2): 30-32.
+Int J Yogic Hum Mov Sports Sciences 2018;3(2):30-32.